lsst/rtn-045/index.rst

 Tutorial types
 ==============

-Every tutorial must choose a single type from the three options below.
+Every tutorial, whether a Jupyter Notebook or a documentation-based tutorial, must choose a single type from the three options below, be designed to fit into the tutorials' :ref:`organizational hierarchy <tutorial-types-org>`_, and follow the :ref:`naming convention <tutorial-types-names>`_.

 .. _tutorial-types-howto: